Gambling Act 2005

 The Police would rather hear from concerned members of the public who report issues which turn out not to be Child sexual exploitation (CSE), than not be called at all.

-A PDF document detailing Application & Annual Fees for Licensing in Torfaen is available here.
+A list of Licence Fees for licences in Torfaen is available here.

 Information for public and business

-The Department for Culture, Media and Sport and Gambling Commission have published the following leaflets and factsheets:
+The Gambling Commission have published the following guidance:

 Office Opening Hours